Italy

 • It is not clear whether quality assurance audits are undertaken as no information is available.

 • UNHCR does not participate in the procedures, but it provides training, guidance, and other technical support to the authorities.
+There is ongoing advocacy from UNHCR and NGOs for a referral mechanism among relevant authorities.

 • The law does not otherwise specify the right to work pending the procedure.

-• Applicants with a temporary residence permit are not detained and, following a 2019 judgement of the Court of Cassation, no-one should be detained for removal while awaiting determination of stateless status.
+• Applicants with a temporary residence permit are not detained and, following a 2019 judgement of the Court of Cassation, no-one should be detained for removal while awaiting determination of statelessness status.
 The legislation has not yet been amended to reflect the ruling, but it is hoped that this will be applied in practice.

 • Free legal aid is available before the courts but there are eligibility criteria (low income and no assets).
 If an applicant does not qualify for free legal aid, as well as paying for legal representation they must also pay a fee to make the appeal.